Adult and Older Adult Psychiatric Services

 Program Manager: Wendy Shepard, PMHCNS-BC

 Behavioral Health System Baltimore screens all program referrals.
-For information on eligibility criteria, please review this form or call 410-631-6021.
+For information on eligibility criteria and a referral form, please review the referral form or call 410-631-6021.

 Program Supervisor: Tammy Donohue, MSW, LCSW-C